The Menendez Murders: Abuse, Greed, and the American Justice System

 Jose Menendez: The American Dream as a Weapon

 Jose Enrique Menendez was the embodiment of a self-made man, a narrative he meticulously crafted and fiercely protected.
 Born into a prominent family in Havana, his life was upended at age 16 when Fidel Castro’s revolution forced him to flee to the United States in 1960.
-The move cost him not only his home and status but also a promising career as an Olympic-caliber swimmer.
+The move cost him not only his home and status but also a promising career as an Olympic-calibre swimmer.
 This foundational loss fueled a relentless, all-consuming drive to reclaim and surpass what had been taken from him.
-After graduating with honors from Queens College, he embarked on a meteoric corporate ascent, first at Coopers & Lybrand, then as a top executive at Hertz and RCA Records, and finally as CEO of LIVE Entertainment.
+After graduating with honours from Queens College, he embarked on a meteoric corporate ascent, first at Coopers & Lybrand, then as a top executive at Hertz and RCA Records, and finally as CEO of LIVE Entertainment.

 His business style was legendary for its brutality.
 Colleagues described him as a “ruthless businessman” with an “alarming lack of compassion” who would ridicule and humiliate subordinates in a “cold, sarcastic manner” to wear down their opposition.
-One of his favorite phrases to an underperforming employee was, “Well, then, you haven’t really done your job, so what are we paying you for?”.
+One of his favourite phrases to an underperforming employee was, “Well, then, you haven’t really done your job, so what are we paying you for?”
 This corporate tyranny was not left at the office.
 Jose ran his home with the same iron fist, viewing his family as another division of his enterprise.
 He was, as a family friend testified, the “chairman of the board” of his own household.
-His sons were not children to be nurtured but assets to be molded and perfected.
-He micromanaged every aspect of their lives, from their grades to their social circles, but his most intense focus was on their athletic careers.
-He forced them to choose tennis over other sports, believing it was a more suitable path for the upper class, and then subjected them to a grueling, joyless training regimen.
-He would run alongside the pool during swim practice shouting, “Harder!
-Harder!”, and after tennis matches, victories were met not with praise but with critical analysis and more practice.

 Kitty Menendez: A Portrait of Despair